empathicqubit/vscode-cc65-debugger/README.md

 - **buildCwd**: The working directory for your build command.
 - **stopOnEntry**: This will break at the beginning of the program.
 Otherwise it will continue automatically after the debugger connects.

 You may have some problems with `autostart-warp` working correctly.
-I think the way VICE detects this is to blame.
+The way VICE detects this may be to blame.
 To turn it off, just add `+warp` and `+autostart-warp` to your `viceArgs`:

 ```json
 {